 Startup

-These studies led to establishment of TechnoGenesys, Inc., focusing on ACK1 inhibitor as a new cancer drug.
+These studies led to establishment of TechnoGenesys, Inc., focusing on ACK1 inhibitor as an anti-cancer drug.

 Current Projects in Lab

-• Epigenetic signaling in dampening immune response to tumors
+• Epigenetic signaling in dampening of immune response to tumors

-• Characterization of new subsets of T cells and neutrophils
+• Characterization of new subsets of T, B cells and neutrophils

 • Androgen regulated immune response